-We have an Afghan government that is trying -- has a good chance of pulling it together and going forward as a democratically elected coalition government.
-We have an ANSF that is continuing to develop its capabilities that is in the fight, that is taking risk, that is trying to hold their ground.
+so forth, we need to stop and say, okay, we need to look forward.
+We have an Afghan Government that is trying-has a good chance of pulling it together and going forward as a democratically-elected coalition government.
+We have an Afghan National Security Force (ANSF) that is continuing to develop its capabilities that is in the fight, that is taking risk, that is trying to hold their ground.

 But we also see continued challenge from an insurgency that remains able to contest a lot of areas.
-And we see continued activity from al-Qaeda moving across, back and forth across the border.
+We see continued activity from al Qaeda moving across, back and forth across the border.

-So now is the time to stop debating whether we can change the drawdown timeline, and we need to stop and say, okay, looking forward, what kind of posture does the United States need, both intelligence and military, in the AFPAC region to protect ourselves against future terrorist threats

-1 and prevent Afghanistan or the border region from becoming a 2 serious safe haven once again for al-Qaeda and associated 3 groups?
+So now is the time to stop debating whether we can change the drawdown timeline, and we need to stop and say, okay, looking forward, what kind of posture does the United States need, both intelligence and military, in the Armed Forces Pacific region to protect ourselves against future terrorist threats and prevent Afghanistan or the border region from becoming a serious safe haven once again for al-Qaeda and associated groups?

-And with that fresh sheet of paper, look at what is the intelligence posture we need, what is the military posture we need to support that and to continue to help the Afghan national forces to develop.
+With that fresh sheet of paper, look at what is the intelligence posture we need, what is the military posture we need to support that and to continue to help the Afghan national forces to develop.
 I think that shift in the conversation is very, very important.

-9 My sense is that it is starting to happen inside, 10 certainly inside the intelligence community.
-But hopefully, 11 that is a conversation we need to have over the next year.
-12 Senator Ayotte: Could you give, I think, thinking 13 about our constituents, the importance of really looking forward there and frankly, in terms of our own interests, 14 15 the importance of Afghanistan and the intelligence that we 16 might need from Afghanistan for protecting our own 17 interests?
+My sense is that it is starting to happen inside, certainly inside the Intelligence Community.
+But hopefully, that is a conversation we need to have over the next year.

+Senator AYOTTE.
+Could you give, I think, thinking about our constituents, the importance of really looking forward there and frankly, in terms of our own interests, the importance of Afghanistan and the intelligence that we might need from Afghanistan for protecting our own interests?

-Ms. Flournoy: This is an area where we need to continue to be able to have a sense of what the remnants of al-Qaeda that remain there, their Taliban supporters, the Haqqani network.
+Ms. FLOURNOY.
+This is an area where we need to continue to be able to have a sense of what the remnants of al Qaeda that remain there, their Taliban supporters, the Haqqani network.
 We need to still have eyes and ears.
 It is not something you can do from Kabul alone or from Bagram alone.

-And that intelligence posture will require some supporting military posture.
+That intelligence posture will require some supporting military posture.
 It will be far less than what we have had in previous years.
-It is a small continued investment, relatively speaking, to try to support the Afghan government in continuing on the path of progress and continuing to hold their country and not allow the insurgency to regain any kind of foothold in terms of actually governing or leading the country.
+It is a small continued investment, relatively speaking, to try to support the Afghan Government in continuing on the path of progress and continuing to hold their country and not allow the insurgency to regain any kind of foothold in terms of actually governing or leading the country.

-Senator Ayotte: Thank you.
+Senator Ayotte.
+Thank you.

-8 I also wanted to follow up briefly with the size of the 9 naval fleet, including the attack submarines.
-As I 10 understand it, with sequester we are on a path really to 11 reduce our fleet size to 260 ships or less overall.
-And 12 having worked on the QDR, the Navy's current fleet size is around 285.
-And as I look at the attack submarine fleet 13 14 size, this is something that we have even greater need for 15 now, especially as we want to have a presence in the Asia-16 Pacific region.
+I also wanted to follow up briefly with the size of the naval fleet, including the attack submarines.
+As I understand it, with sequester we are on a path really to reduce our fleet size to 260 ships or less overall.
+Having worked on the QDR, the Navy's current fleet size is around 285.
+As I look at the attack submarine fleet size, this is something that we have even greater need for now, especially as we want to have a presence in the Asia-Pacific region.

-17 So I wanted to get your assessment of, as we go 18 forward, where we are -- it looks like a dramatic decline if 19 we continue on sequester -- the importance of the attack 20 submarine fleet, and this investment and why it is important 21 for us.
+So I wanted to get your assessment of, as we go forward, where we are-it looks like a dramatic decline if we continue on sequester-the importance of the attack submarine fleet, and this investment and why it is important for us.